 Bible and Bagels

-This men’s Bible study group meets twice a month to drink coffee, eat bagels, enjoy fellowship and read and discuss the readings for the upcoming Sundays.
+This men’s Bible study group meets twice a month in St. John's Parish Hall (enter through the parking lot) to share coffee and bagels, enjoy fellowship, and read and discuss the readings for the upcoming Sundays.
 Drop-ins are warmly welcomed.
 No expertise in the study of Holy Scripture is required!

 Living the Questions